aonnoy/wized-filter-pagination/README.md

 | --------------- | --------- | ------------ | ---------------------------------------------------------------------------------------- |
 | `w-filter-chip` | `remove`  | ✅           | Applied to the link block inside the chip.
 Clicking it removes the corresponding filter. |

-## Create Search Filter and its attributes list {#create-search-filter-and-its-attributes-list}
+## Create Search Filter and its attributes list

 - The Search Filter allows users to filter content based on a keyword search.
 - It requires a simple **input field**, where the script automatically detects and filters content based on the text entered.